-Many of the public records maintained by the Office of Mineral Resources are freely available online from SONRIS, the Department of Natural Resources's Strategic Online Natural Resources Information System, at www.sonris.com.
+Many of the public records maintained by the Office of Mineral Resources are freely available online from SONRIS, the Department of Natural Resources' Strategic Online Natural Resources Information System, at http://sonris.com/.
 Use high-technology tools such as:

 - i.
-Document Access to retrieve and view Office of Mineral Resources document images such as official state mineral lease and state operating agreement file documents, including releases, state agency leases granted by the State Mineral Board, and the official minutes and resolutions from State Mineral Board regular meetings and state mineral lease sales. - ii.
-Database Access to retrieve Office of Mineral Resources database records providing comprehensive information as to the granting and administration of state mineral leases and state operating agreements and the granting of state agency mineral leases by the State Mineral Board, including same-day state mineral lease sale reports.
+Document Access to retrieve and view Office of Mineral Resources document images such as official state mineral lease and state operating agreement file documents, including releases, state agency leases granted by the State Mineral and Energy Board, and the official minutes and resolutions from State Mineral and Energy Board regular meetings and state mineral lease sales. - ii.
+Database Access to retrieve Office of Mineral Resources database records providing comprehensive information as to the granting and administration of state mineral leases and state operating agreements and the granting of state agency mineral leases by the State Mineral and Energy Board, including same-day state mineral lease sale reports.